bojunz/Web_Scraping/README.md

 refund_button = driver.find_element(By.XPATH, '(//*[@id="ayb-contact-buyer"]/div[3]/kat-box/div/kat-radiobutton)[last()]')
 ```

-**Explanation**: Here, you are using an XPath with `[last()]` to select the last radio button, indicating that multiple elements might exist, and you're specifically targeting the last one.
+**Explanation**: Here, I am using an XPath with `[last()]` to select the last radio button, indicating that multiple elements might exist, and I am specifically targeting the last one.
 This is useful when dynamic content is being loaded.

 **Tip**: If XPaths fail due to page structure changes, consider using more stable selectors like IDs, class names, or combining them with `contains()` in XPath.